shadmanrakib/trie-cli/cli/README.md

 # trie-cli

+A Command Line Interface (CLI) to display, add, delete, search, and autocomplete words in a global trie.

 ## CLI Installation

-The cli requires nodejs.
+The CLI requires nodejs.
 Please download nodejs You can download nodejs here: https://nodejs.org/en/download/.

-The cli is available on npm, which is downloaded by default when installing nodejs.
-In order to install the cli, run the following in your terminal:
+The CLI is available on npm, which is downloaded by default when installing nodejs.
+In order to install the CLI, run the following in your terminal:

 ```
 npm install -g trie-cli